wmwong128/FutureReady_Invoicing/README.md

 ## 💡 Reflection
 ### Challenges
-- Time constraints
+- Time constraints:
 We had to prioritise core features (invoice automation, follow-up reminder and dashboards) over advanced functionalities.
-- AI limitations
+- AI limitations:
 Due to limited time, our predictive trend models and chatbot are still in early stages.

 ### Learnings